lwjglgamedev/vulkanbook/bookcontents/chapter-11/chapter-11.md

 }
 ```

 As you can see is quite similar to the other render class.
 In this case we just create a color attachment (no need for depth attachment).
-We wll need a texture
+We will need a texture
 sampler to access the output attachment coming from the `ScnRender` class, which is received as a parameter in the `srcAttachment` variable.
 We will need a descriptor
 set to access that texture and another one to store screen dimensions.
 We have added a new constant in the `VkUtils` class to model the size of a `vec2`.